Hi there! We’re so happy you landed here and we hope you find what you are looking for. If not, let us know and we will do all we can to help.

 — Parabens e.g methylparaben, propylparaben

-— Petrochemicals ( e.g. mineral oil) and ingredients with PEG in the name
+— Petrochemicals ( e.g. mineral oil)

 — Comedogenic oils and Waxes e.g.coconut oil, emulsifying wax, cacao butter, shea butter, lanolin.